Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Acknowledgements

 \section{Acknowledgements}

-This paper is dedicated to the memory of Late Jayanta Kumar Ghosh, whose remarkable wisdom, endless encouragement and constant support have always inspired the author.
-The author is extremely thankful to Late Daniel J. Rudolph for drawing his attention to Koopman representation and its importance in ergodic theory.
-He would also like to thank Sandeepan Parekh for explaining the basics of von Neumann algebras during his visit to Indian Statistical Institute in Summer 2016, and Adrian Ioana for some comments that significantly improved this paper and also for providing with the reference \cite{vaes:2014}.
-Seminars given by V.~S.~Sunder and Adrian Ioana helped the author understand the basics of group measure space construction and $W^\ast$-rigidity theory, respectively.
-Discussions with Tathagata Banerjee, Riddhipratim Basu, B. V. Rajarama Bhat, Jyotishman Bhowmick, Kajal Das, Debashish Goswami, Rajat Subhra Hazra, Manjunath Krishnapur, Mahan Mj, Jan Rosi\'{n}ski, Sourav Sarkar, Kalyan B.~Sinha and D. Yogeshwaran are also gratefully acknowledged.
+This paper is dedicated to the memory of Professor K.~R.~Parthasarathy, whose remarkable wisdom, endless encouragement and constant support have inspired generations of mathematicians in India.
+The author is extremely thankful to Daniel J. Rudolph for drawing his attention to Koopman representations (in 2005).
+He would also like to thank Sandeepan Parekh for explaining the basics of von Neumann algebras during his visit to the Indian Statistical Institute (in 2016), and Adrian Ioana for some important suggestions as well as for providing the reference \cite{vaes:2014}.
+The author is grateful to Apoorva Khare for the careful reading of a previous draft of this manuscript and his detailed comments that significantly improved the presentation of this paper.
+Seminars given by V.~S.~Sunder and Adrian Ioana helped the author understand the basics of the group measure space construction and $W^\ast$-rigidity theory, respectively.
+Discussions with Tathagata Banerjee, Riddhipratim Basu, B. V. Rajarama Bhat, Jyotishman Bhowmick, Nishant Chandgotia, Kajal Das, Debashish Goswami, Rajat Subhra Hazra, Manjunath Krishnapur, Mahan Mj, Jan Rosi\'{n}ski, Sourav Sarkar, Kalyan B.~Sinha and D. Yogeshwaran are also gratefully acknowledged.